Local healthcare services in Barbados are easily accessible and of a high standard, with two main hospitals on the island.

 According to the 2012 World Bank Data, the life expectancy at birth in Barbados is 75 years old.

 Want more Barbados stats?
-See the World Bank Data for Barbados page (http://data.worldbank.org/country/barbados), as well as our Population page.
+See the World Bank Data for Barbados page (http://data.worldbank.org/country/barbados) and our page about the Barbados Population.

 Additional Healthcare Information

-Specialist services island-wide include chiropractic, acupuncture and reflexology treatments, amongst others, and with the growing interest in non-traditional treatment methods, there are also many alternative health practitioners all over the island offering services such as herbal medicine, life coaching and Reiki practice.
+Specialist services island-wide include chiropractic, acupuncture, and reflexology treatments.
+With the growing interest in non-traditional treatment methods, many alternative health practitioners all over the island offer services such as herbal medicine, life coaching, and Reiki practice.

 Barbados is also home to the Barbados Psychiatric Hospital, located in Black Rock in the parish of St. Michael.

-The Psychiatric Hospital provides both in-patient and out-patient services and offers physical and psychiatric medical services, day programs, specialized professional services (social work, psychology, psychotherapy, occupational therapy), rehabilitative services as well as community outreach services to raise awareness on mental health issues.
+The Psychiatric Hospital provides both in-patient and out-patient services.
+It offers physical and psychiatric medical facilities, day programs, specialized professional services (social work, psychology, psychotherapy, occupational therapy), rehabilitative services, and community outreach services to raise awareness of mental health issues.

-In addition, Barbados operates a string of government-funded Geriatric centres that provide care for the aging Barbadian population.
+Also, Barbados operates a string of government-funded Geriatric centers that care for the aging Barbadian population.

-The Barbados Ministry of Health also operates the Barbados Drug Service (BDS) who aim to provide affordable, quality drugs and pharmaceuticals to the Barbadian community.
+The Barbados Ministry of Health also operates the Barbados Drug Service (BDS), which aims to provide affordable, quality drugs and pharmaceuticals to the Barbadian community.

 For more information on the BDS, visit http://drugservice.health.gov.bb or email [email protected].